aws-samples/aws-iot-smart-wastebin-solution/README.md

 2. If prompted, login using your AWS account credentials.
 1. You should see a screen titled "*Create Stack*" at the "*Specify template*" step.
 The fields specifying the CloudFormation template are pre-populated.
-Click the *Next* button at the bottom of the page.
+Choose the *Next* button at the bottom of the page.
-1. On the "*Specify stack details*" screen you may customize the following parameters of the CloudFormation stack:
+1. On the "*Specify stack details*" screen you can customize the following parameters of the CloudFormation stack:

 |Parameter label|Default|Description|
 |---------------|-------|-----------|